mosip/documentation/docs/deploymentnew/on-prem-installation-guidelines.md

    Assign a password.
 IMPORTANT: makes sure this password is securely saved and retrievable by Admin.

-* Keycloak : Keycloak is an OAuth 2.0 compliant Identity Access Management (IAM) system used to manage the access to Rancher for cluster controls.
+* [Keycloak](https://www.keycloak.org/): Keycloak is an OAuth 2.0 compliant Identity Access Management (IAM) system used to manage the access to Rancher for cluster controls.

 ```
 cd $K8_ROOT/rancher/keycloak